A Message of HOPE in Difficult Times.

 "When the Red Sea saw you, O God, its waters looked and trembled!
 The sea quaked to its very depths.
 The clouds poured down rain; the thunder rumbled in the sky.
 Your arrows of lightning flashed.
 Your thunder roared from the whirlwind; the lightning lit up the world!
 The earth trembled and shook.
 Your road led through the sea, your pathway through the mighty waters— a pathway no one knew was there!
 You led your people along that road like a flock of sheep, with Moses and Aaron as their shepherds." - Psalm 77:16-20

-Asaph's songs of worship turned to soaring above the day of trouble.
-As he remembered the goodness of God, he soared above the distress.
-Through worship, Asaph came to a place where he remembered what God had done for Israel.
-As they were sandwiched between the Red Sea and the Egyptians, God made a path through the great waters.
+Asaph’s songs of worship transformed into soaring above the day of trouble.
+As he recalled the goodness of God, he found solace in the midst of distress.
+Through worship, Asaph reached a place where he remembered God’s remarkable acts for Israel.
+During their perilous situation between the Red Sea and the Egyptians, God miraculously created a path through the vast waters.

-Soaring above your day of trouble will show you that the entire time, God has been leading you.
-He has been holding you.
-When you "saw only one set of footprints in the sand, it was then that I carried you."
+Soaring above your troubles will reveal that God has been leading you all along.
+He has been holding you close.
+When you “saw only one set of footprints in the sand,” it was then that I realized I was carrying you.

-We all have days of trouble, Friends.
-Jesus promises us that in this world, you will have tribulation.
-But we can be of good cheer because our Lord has overcome the world and has given us a way to overcome.
+We all experience challenging days, friends.
+Jesus assures us that in this world, we will face tribulation.
+However, we can remain hopeful because our Lord has conquered the world and provided us with a means to overcome.

-In your day of trouble, turn to The Chief Musician in SIGHING.
-Pour out your distress and sorrow and go to Him in prayer.
-But be careful that your inward reflection doesn't lead to SINKING.
-If you find yourself sinking and questioning God's character, SELAH.
-Stop and remember His goodness.
+In your time of distress, seek solace in The Chief Musician in SIGHING.
+Pour out your sorrows and sorrows to Him in prayer.
+However, be cautious that your inner thoughts don’t lead to despair.
+If you find yourself SINKING and questioning God’s character, SELAH . . . pause and reflect on His goodness.